BackThe Ashover Book

 Format: Longways duple minor.

 A1:Ones wide cast; twos lead up.
-Circle left with the next.
+Circle left with the next couple.

 A2:Ones cast up; twos lead down.
-Circle left with originals.
+Circle left with your original couple.

 B1:Ones lead down the middle past two couples.
 Cast up to second place — twos lead up.